microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 By the end of this challenge you will be able to

 + Explain the basic concepts of FHIR Search
-+ Perform both Common and Composite Searches
++ Perform both Common and Composite searches
-+ Use Modifiers in Search
++ Use Modifiers in searches
-+ Use Chained & Reverse Chained search result parameters
++ Use Chained and Reverse Chained search result parameters
 + Use Include and Reverse Include search result parameters
 + Use a custom search parameter